MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 - **DSCDPContainer** is the DS CDP container CN, usually the CA machine name.

-- **DSCDPCN** is the DS CDP object CN, usually based on the sanitized CA short name and key index.
+- **DSCDPCN** is the DS CDP object CN based on the sanitized CA short name and key index.

 - Use `-f` to create a new DS object.